 “It was my aim from the first at Tuskegee to not only have the buildings erected by the students themselves, but to have them make their own furniture, as far as possible.
 I now marvel at the patience of the students while sleeping upon the floor, while waiting for some kind of bedstead to be constructed, or at their sleeping without any kind of a mattress, while waiting for something that looked like a mattress to be made.”

 A NEW ERA

-Our mission is to assist parents in raising life longer learners and achievers.
+Our mission is to assist parents in raising lifelong learners and achievers.

-All members of our team will be craftsman, mentors and educators.
-They will possess real and useful skills, know how to relate peacefully with children, and have great teaching and motivation skills.
-No one with a degree in education and or a state teaching certificate will be considered.
+All team and board members possess real and useful skills, know how to relate peacefully with children, and have great teaching and motivation skills.